Fungal Nail Infection Diagnosis

 Fungal nail infection can be identified by its appearance.
 However, other conditions and infections can cause problems in the nails that look like fungal nail infection.
 Fungal nail infection must be confirmed by laboratory tests before beginning treatment, because treatment is long, expensive, and does have some risks.

 - A sample of the nail can be examined under a microscope to detect fungi.
-See Anatomy of the Nail for information on the parts of the nail.

 - The nails must be clipped and cleaned with an alcohol swab to remove bacteria and dirt so the fungal structures can be more easily visualized with a microscope.

 - If the doctor suspects distal lateral subungual onychomycosis (DLSO), a sample (specimen) should be taken from the nail bed to be examined.
 The sample should be taken from a site closest to the cuticle, where the concentration of fungi is the greatest.

 - If proximal subungual onychomycosis (PSO) is suspected, the sample is taken from the underlying nail bed close to the lunula.